We recommend this as a weekend treat when you want to stay healthy, but still enjoy a treat.

 - Bring to the boil then lower the heat to a gentle simmer.
 Boil for the pot for 6 - 8 hours.

 - Remove the chicken and place on a platter to cool.
-Once the chicken has cooled remove all meat from the carcass (This can be used for a chicken salad).
+Once the chicken has cooled remove all meat from the carcass (This can be used for a chicken salad or other dish).

 - The stock can be strained at this stage or the vegetables can be put through a high-speed blender and added back to the pot.